Category Archives: 2018 Films

 Dafoe, a legendary actor recognized for this role with an Oscar nomination for Best Actor, is one of the best components of At Eternity’s Gate.

 He engulfs Van Gogh with a constant state of emotional exhaustion and dissatisfaction.
-As he becomes attached to Gauguin, who ends up leaving him, Dafoe so eloquently emits his quiet depression, seeming to have nobody left in his life.
+As he becomes attached to Gauguin, who leaves him, Dafoe so eloquently emits his quiet depression, seeming to have nobody left.
 As he violently chops off his ear as a show of loyalty to Gauguin, the mental hospital awaits him.

-All these complex emotions Dafoe carries with calm grace and dignity.
+Dafoe carries all these complex emotions with calm grace and dignity.

-Schnabel, known mostly for groundbreaking Oscar-nominated work for The Diving Bell and the Butterfly (2007), has a beautiful technique.
-Providing even the darkest scenes with a lovely and sometimes dizzying camera effect, he adds frequent scenes of blurred focus with close-ups of his characters.
+Schnabel, known chiefly for his groundbreaking Oscar-nominated work on The Diving Bell and the Butterfly (2007), has a beautiful technique.
+He provides even the darkest scenes with a lovely and sometimes dizzying camera effect and frequently adds scenes of blurred focus with close-ups of his characters.

-A painter himself, the result is a magical interpretation with colors and framed scenes.
-Many of his films focus on a real-life study and Van Gogh is a great choice by the director.
+As a painter himself, the result is a magical interpretation of colors and framed scenes.
+Many of his films focus on real-life studies, and the director made a great choice in Van Gogh.

-When Van Gogh quietly sits and paints numerous canvases of still objects- a bush or a tree, the flavorful colors come through against the landscape and bursting with natural beauty.
+When Van Gogh quietly sits and paints numerous canvases of still objects—a bush or a tree—the flavorful colors stand out against the landscape and are bursting with natural beauty.

 The cinematography is excellent.

-The main detraction to At Eternity’s Gate is slow, or should I say snail’s pace.
-At only one hour and fifty-three minutes, the entire length of the film feels much, much longer.
+The main detraction to At Eternity’s Gate is its slow or snail-paced pace.
+Although the film is only one hour and fifty-three minutes, it feels much longer.

 Viewing the film on an international flight may or may not have influenced this note, but the story seems to drag on endlessly, though the beautiful aspects outweigh the boring scenes.